 Stuck for ideas on what to buy your kids or grandkids this Christmas?
-What about your friends’ children, godchildren, nieces and nephews?
+What about your friends’ children, godchildren, nieces or nephews?

 So, if you already have a Junior ISA, consider letting your friends and family know they can contribute.
 And if you haven’t opened a Junior ISA yet for your children, consider whether this might be a good reason to do so.